cobeylab/code-structure-training/README.md

 The connection between Separation of Concerns and the foundational principles of computing, is that the principles guarantee that _any separation of concerns_ is possible.
 In the most extreme code refactoring, every computation is broken into the smallest units possible, and the desired separation of concerns is simply a repartition of those units (the only limitation being values that depend on other values).

+## Don't Repeat Yourself (DRY)

+The simplest way to add complexity to code is to write the same functionality in more than one place.
+This is an obvious but important principle with some subtlety.
+Once writing functions is trivial, moving anything that's written more than once into a function and calling the function is too.
+Particularly if the other principles such as avoiding dependencies and side-effects (purity), and SoC are followed, it's hard to go wrong with this process.

+DRY also applies to variables and other data.
+Two values that represent the same thing is usually unnecessary complexity.

+The subtlety of DRY coding is that repetition can have some benefits.
+One is the ability to modify copies of some value or algorithm independently.
+It can be confusing to "centralize" a piece of code and then have some variations elsewhere.
+The easy answer then is to add parameters so the variations are covered by the centralized copy but this is not always possible to do cleanly.
+And often code that is duplicated is short enough to be on the bubble between abstract-able and not.
+If you centralize down to a microscopic level, you end up with a new programming language all your own, and you've only added complexity.

+Repetition is also used to make a small process more clear in place, to prevent single-point-of-failure (say two teams working independently on the same problem), and to avoid locking a codebase into a certain architecture too early.
+These are all legitimate uses of repetition.
+As a general rule, though, repetition should be avoided.
+Coupled with the other principles covered, DRY will tend to make code simpler and more canonical.

+## Unifying Example: Model View Controller

-To give a concrete example, there is a methodology called Model View Controller (MVC) that says an application should be broken into functionality (the model, `multiply` and `divide` functions in [Fig. C above](#fig-c)), control of that functionality (basically, the function calls at the bottom), and the user interface (`report` function and calls thereof).
+As a unifying example, there is a methodology called Model View Controller (MVC) that says an application should be broken into functionality (the model, `multiply` and `divide` functions in [Fig. C above](#fig-c)), control of that functionality (basically, the function calls at the bottom), and the user interface (`report` function and calls thereof).
 This is a partitioning that can be used to write almost any computer program, and MVC has been around for 40+ years.
 The reason programs can be written, or rewritten, this way is due to the [theoretical framework](#theoretical-framework) and the foundations of computation.

 _Note: The [intermediate form above](#fig-b) (Fig. B) would not qualify as MVC since the concern of printing (which is part of the View, or interface with the user) is mixed in with the Model._